irfanazam1/exceptionsdemo/Readme.md

 ## An efficient method of exception handling in a Springboot Microservice
 This sample Springboot Microservice project demonstrates an objected oriented approach to define and handle exceptions efficiently with few lines of code.
-Using this approach would reduce the source code by 100s of lines which as compared a typical exception handling method used in a service.
+Using this approach would reduce the source code by 100s of lines as compared a typical exception handling method used in a service.
 #### Benefits
 - Less code
 - Less test cases and code coverage.